 Kia Soul EV review: interior, dashboard & infotainment

-The Kia Soul EV's interior is comfortable, spacious and has about the best infotainment system we've experienced in a non-premium electric car.
+The Kia Soul EV's interior is comfortable, spacious and has one of the best infotainment systems we've experienced in a non-premium electric car.
 The high-set driving position helps to enhance the sense that this is a small SUV rather than a raised-up hatchback, however, the overall design of the cabin is rather unexciting, which is disappointing given how distinctive the Soul EV is on the outside.

 Kia Soul EV dashboard

 The Soul EV’s dashboard features either an eight-inch or 10.25-inch touchscreen depending on which spec you go for.
 Otherwise, everything is easy to figure out, and looks classy enough thanks to gloss and metal-effect trim – even if it’s a bit unexciting compared with the comparatively space-age cabin of the Peugeot e-2008.

 Quite a few of the car’s functions are controlled from the steering wheel, which can be a bit confusing at first, but doesn’t take long to figure out thanks to a large colour digital readout that shows the menus and information you’re toggling through.
 This, while certainly functional, isn’t as flashy, nor as configurable, as the fully-digital dual-screen setup that’s found in the Soul’s similarly-priced sibling, the Niro EV, and is yet another example of how the Soul is beginning to feel a little long in the tooth.

-Our main quibble is that some of the plastics feel pretty cheap, and the Soul seems to deserve a more imaginative interior design to match its 'statement' exterior styling.
-The steering wheel is also a bit shiny-feeling and lacks the 'squidgy' effect you get in some rivals.
+Another issue we have is that some of the plastics feel pretty cheap; a BYD Atto 3 has a much plusher interior.
+Also, while Explore models get a leather steering wheel, the base Soul EV Urban gets a cheap-feeling rubberised wheel that somewhat resembles a swimming noodle.

 Equipment, options and accessories